 No bio available.

-Hon.
-Mathias W. Delort is Presiding Justice of the Fifth Division of the Illinois Appellate Court, First Judicial District, and began service on that court following his election in 2012.
-He was an associate judge of the Circuit Court of Cook County from 2007 to 2012, serving almost exclusively assigned to the Chancery Division.
-He has also served as an adjunct professor at The UIC John Marshall Law School.
-He was a Partner and head of the Local Government Practice Group at Robbins Schwartz, focusing on local government and election law.
+Justice (Ret.)
+Mathias W. Delort currently works as an arbitrator, mediator, and administrative law judge.
+He served as a Justice of the Illinois Appellate Court, First Judicial District for over ten years.
+During that time, he was Presiding Justice of several of the court’s divisions.
+Before being elected to the appellate court, he was an associate judge of the Circuit Court of Cook County for five years, serving almost exclusively assigned to the Chancery Division.
+He has also taught as an adjunct professor at University of Illinois Chicago Law School.
+Before becoming a judge, he was a partner and head of the Local Government Practice Group at Robbins Schwartz, focusing on local government and election law.
 In that role, he represented numerous Illinois municipalities and other governmental bodies for over 20 years.
-He is the primary author of the Mortgage Foreclosure Bench Book published by the Administrative Office of Illinois Courts.
+He was the primary author of the Mortgage Foreclosure Bench Book published by the Administrative Office of Illinois Courts.
 As a practicing attorney, he earned the distinction of being named a “Super Lawyer” and a “Leading Lawyer” in the field of cities and municipalities law and as a Local Government Fellow by the International Municipal Lawyers Association.
 He is the Past Chair of the Constitutional, Election, and Local Government Law Committees of the Chicago Bar Association and is a former member of its Board of Managers.
 Before being admitted to the bar, he worked on the professional staffs of both the Illinois House of Representatives and the Cook County Board of Commissioners.
 He has received the Chicago Volunteer Legal Services “Court of Honor” award in recognition of his work as a trial court judge, the Judge Howard Markey award for outstanding judicial service from The UIC John Marshall Law School, and the Robert J. Mangler Distinguished Service Award for Lifetime Achievement from the Illinois Local Government Lawyers Association.
 He earned his B.S. cum laude from DePaul University, his M.P.A.
-(Pi Alpha Alpha honor society) from the University of Illinois, and his J.D. from The UIC John Marshall Law School, where he received the Dean’s Academic Scholarship.
+(Pi Alpha Alpha honor society) from the University of Illinois, and his J.D. from University of Illinois Chicago Law School, where he received the Dean’s Academic Scholarship.

-Stewart H. Diamond is a Partner at Ancel Glink, P.C., in Chicago where he concentrates his practice in representation of local governmental bodies.
-Mr. Diamond is the originating General Editor of the IICLE® handbooks MUNICIPAL LAW AND PRACTICE IN ILLINOIS and ILLINOIS SCHOOL LAW and has participated in numerous seminars on these subjects.
-He is one of the authors of the ILLINOIS MUNICIPAL HANDBOOK, published by the Illinois Municipal League.
-He is also one of the authors of THE HANDBOOK ON ILLINOIS PARK DISTRICT LAW, published by the Illinois Association of Park Districts, and a handbook on township law.
-He has written many articles on local government law.
+Stewart H. Diamond is a Partner at Ancel Glink, P.C., in Chicago, where he concentrates his practice in representation of local governmental bodies.
+He represents municipalities in all aspects of growth from 4,000 to 100,000 and has advised numerous communities on their transition to home rule.
+Diamond also represents a number of water agencies during their multimillion-dollar construction phase and during mature operations.
 He drafted one of the first contract and bylaws agreements for a comprehensive intergovernmental self-insurance pool in the United States and currently represents a large number of intergovernmental self-insurance pools.
-He has taught municipal law at Northwestern University Pritzker School of Law and is a Past Chair of the Illinois State Bar Association Local Government Law Section Council.
-He is the author of DIAMOND’S RULES OF ORDER,a set of parliamentary rules for governmental bodies and private organizations.
-In over 50 years of law practice, he has represented, as regular or special counsel, many governmental bodies in the Chicago metropolitan area and in other parts of the state.
-Mr. Diamond was educated at the University of Chicago, where he received both his A.B. and his J.D., and University College, Oxford, England.
+Diamond is the originating General Editor of the IICLE® municipal law and school law handbooks and has participated in numerous seminars on these subjects.
+He is the Editor of the ILLINOIS MUNICIPAL HANDBOOK, published by the Illinois Municipal League.
+He is also one of the authors of the ILLINOIS PARK DISTRICT LAW HANDBOOK, now in its 8th edition, published by the Illinois Association of Park Districts, and a handbook on township law.
+Diamond has written many articles on local government law.
+He has taught municipal law at Northwestern University Pritzker School of Law and The John Marshall Law School and is Past Chair of the Illinois State Bar Association Local Government Law Section Council.
+In over 40 years of law practice, he has represented as regular or special counsel many governmental bodies in the Chicago metropolitan area and in other parts of the state.
+He was educated at the University of Chicago, where he received both his A.B. and his J.D., and University College, Oxford, England.

-Mark R. Heinle is an associate at Ancel Glink, P.C., in Chicago, where his practice is concentrated in municipal corporate/transactional work, including zoning and land use and economic development issues.
-He is a Past Chair of the Chicago Bar Association’s Local Government Law Committee.
-Mr. Heinle received his B.A. cum laude from Marquette University and his J.D. from Boston University School of Law.
+Mark R. Heinle is an associate at Ancel Glink, P.C., in Naperville, where he concentrates his practice in municipal law.
+Heinle is a member of the Illinois State and Chicago Bar Associations and Former Chair of the CBA’s Local Government Committee.
+He received his B.A. cum laude from Marquette University and his J.D. from Boston University School of Law.

 No bio available.